Last updated on July 13th, 2023 at 12:37 pm

 - Print catalog

 Lamination also helps protect printed pieces that get used in dirty or damp environments.
 These can include machinery warnings, operating instructions, safety signage, reusable tags, and more.
 In these environments, the plastic film often extends beyond the edge of the printed piece so that both layers can bond with each other.
 This provides a tight seal that prevents dirt, moisture and other contaminants from getting inside.
+With laminate material finishes, the reflective coating can be the difference between a smooth and soft-to-touch print with a long shelf life and one that quickly collects dust, dirt, and scratches.

 In the printing world, lamination can be applied by heat or adhesion.
 Most printing companies prefer using heat because it produces a stronger, more durable bond.
 Lamination film thickness is typically measured in “mils,” which are not the same as millimeters.
 A mil equals one-thousandth of an inch, or .001”.
 The amount of thickness needed for a printed piece depends on the environment it will be used in and the desired rigidity.